Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_0_Installation/README.md

 ## 1 Accounts

-Start your notebook with your computer username and whether or not you have administrative permissions.
+1. At the top of your notebook, state your computer username and whether or not you have administrative permissions, if you don't know- leave this blank until step 3.

-Then get a github account and log your github username.
+2. Then get a github account and log your github username.

-See the following sections for details.
+_See the following sections for details._

-Keep your passwords in a separate file.
+**Keep your passwords in a separate file.** in case others need to see this notebook.

 ### Administrative access on your computer

 Make sure you know the password to your computer, and have administrative access to install software to it.
+If you don't know this, you'll find out when you try to install anything (step 3). **If you can't install anything, you need to figure out your admin password.** You can proceed until step 3 while you figure it out.

-Just write "admin OK" if so.
-If you need to write down the password, keep it somewhere safe (but not here because I'll need to see the notebook).
+Just write "admin OK" if you can install.
+Again, keep write down your password somewhere safe (but not here).

 ### A Github Account